blexit/blexit/README.md

 - 👋 Hi, I’m @blexit
-- 👀 I’m interested in sofware engineering stuff
+- 👀 I’m interested in devops world
-- 🌱 I’m currently studing HTML, CSS, BOOTSTRAP, JAVASCRIPT NEXT --> REACT & NODEJS
+- 🌱 I’m currently working as a devops

 <!---